-Remember Pennsylvania's New "Road Closed" Law When Driving In Adverse Weather
+Remember PA's New "Road Closed" Law When Driving

 In the aftermath of Hurricane Sandy, Pennsylvania motorists should be careful not only of wet leaves but also a new vehicle law that you might encounter if you approach roads over the next few days that are marked "Closed."
 A new Pennsylvania law imposes stiff penalties on motorists who ignore “Road Closed” or other safety warning signs and devices is now in effect.
 The law aims to increase safety for motorists and emergency responders in areas where flooding or other hazardous conditions exist.